UplinkCoder/font/README.md

 TODO
 -----
 - Fix italizing of BDF font
-- Fix bolding of BDF font
-- Other formats such as truetype
+- Other formats such as truetype/opentype